-Manufacturers and carriers load up the phone with many pre-installed apps.
+Manufacturers and carriers load up their phones with many pre-installed apps.
 While there are some fraction of buyers who will actually benefit from them, they are mostly installed more on a contracted partner’s behalf.

-These general useless apps are referred to as “bloatware”.
-Their main purpose for most device buyers is taking up space and using up resources on their device.
-Many of these apps run automatically when the phone restarts, and it takes extra effort to remove them.
+These generally useless apps are referred to as “bloatware.”
+Their main purpose for most device buyers is to take up space and use up resources on their devices.
+Many of these apps run automatically when the phone restarts, requiring extra effort to remove them.

 Just make sure you know what you are doing.
 Some applications are critical to keeping the device functional, so if you are removing something before knowing what it is, you may cripple your device.

 When older versions of Android devices were still in their infancy, there was a concept of “overclocking” the processor, which was relevant.